mozilla/testpilot/docs/DEPLOYMENT-VERIFICATION.md

 1. Return to the recently deactivated experiment details page and verify that the experiment is no longer enabled and you see a blue **"Enable {experiment name}"** button, and clicking the Test Pilot button in the toolbar no longer lists the experiment as active.

-1. Make sure you have at least ONE active experiment and click the **[...]** button in the header area.
+1. Make sure you have at least ONE active experiment and click the **Settings** button in the header area.

-1. Click the **"Sign out"** link and verify you're redirected back to http://testpilot.dev.mozaws.net/ and you're prompted to **"Get started with a Firefox Account"** again.
-Note that you won't be asked to confirm if you want to sign out and you'll be signed out immediately.

-1. Go to **about:addons** and verify that your Test Pilot add-on is still installed+active, as well as any experiments you had previously installed.
-If you had Tab Center previously installed, it should still be active and working, even though you're no longer signed in to the Test Pilot website.

-1. Sign back in to Test Pilot using the same account as you were using previously.

-1. Click the **[...]** button in the header area.

 1. Click the **"Uninstall Test Pilot"** link in the pop-up menu.